codingepaduli/codingepaduli/content/interesting/Developing.md

 [Starboard](https://starboard.gg/) - in-browser notebook, no code is running on the backend\
 [charmbracelet/glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻\
 [curlpipe/ox](https://github.com/curlpipe/ox) - An independent Rust text editor that runs in your terminal!\
+[trailofbits/graphtage](https://github.com/trailofbits/graphtage) - A semantic diff utility and library for tree-like files such as JSON, JSON5, XML, HTML, YAML, and CSV\

 #### Hugo static site generator